kaldi-asr/kaldi/windows/INSTALL.md

    The first one (`CUDA_PATH`) is particularly important.

-9. Open the OpenFST solution in VS
+9. Open the OpenFST solution in Visual Studio

-   * for VS 2013, the correct solution is in VS2012 directory
+   * for [Visual Studio 2013](https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx), the correct solution is in `MSVC12` directory
-   * for VS 2014, the correct solution is in VS2014 directory
+   * for [Visual Studio 2015](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), the correct solution is in `MSVC14` directory

    **Switch the configuration to `debug|x64` and build the solution.**